daschr/dnswatch/README.md

 ## usage
 `dnswatch [@<nameserver>|T<stime>|AAAA] [--] [fqdn] [command] [args]...`

+ The changed records are stored in the envvar `$ADDRESSES`.

 ## "But for what is it good for?!?"

 Well, I use it for wireguard clients connecting to a peer with a dynamic address.